 3. Email

-Your subject line is of particular importance.
-It should be unique and attention-grabbing to stand out in the inbox.
-Subject lines with a personal touch such as “How did we do?” and “We appreciate your feedback” are great options for connecting with your customer.
-Make sure to keep the personalisation going in the body of the email, too.
+Subject lines with a personal touch such as “How did we do?” and “We appreciate your feedback” are great options for connecting with your customers.
+Keep the personalisation going in the body of the email.

-Emails can be slightly longer than text messages, but you still want to be snappy.
-You can include slightly lengthier explanations of why online reviews are important to your business and strong calls-to-action (CTAs).
+Emails can be longer than text messages, but you still want to be snappy.
+Include slightly lengthier explanations of the importance of online reviews and calls-to-action (CTAs).
+Just don’t forget you’re writing an email to a busy 21st-century customer, not a Victorian-era love letter.

-Email marketing is also perfect for A/B testing, meaning you can experiment with different messaging to find out what works best for your business.
+Email marketing is also perfect for A/B testing.
+Experiment with different messaging to find out what works best for your business.
 Here’s a template to help you get started with review requests over email.

 Hi [customer’s name],